jexia/docs/docs/apphost/README.md

 ![No Application](./step_1.png)

 ## Delete application
-To delete the application you can go under Settings tab and then use Delete button.
-You would need to enter repo name to confirm deleteing operation.
-Be aware you are not able to delete project until you have application running.
+To delete the application you can go under the Settings tab and then use the Delete button.
+You would need to enter the repo name to confirm the deleting operation.
+Be aware you are not able to delete the project until you have an application running.

-In our example below repo name will be : jexia-vue-todo
+In our example, below repo name will be: jexia-vue-todo

 ![Delete Application](./step_1.png)